Teqed/bluepds/README.md

 # Bluesky PDS
-This is an implementation of a ATProto PDS using [Axum](https://github.com/tokio-rs/axum) and [Azure app services](https://learn.microsoft.com/en-us/azure/app-service/overview).
+This is an implementation of an ATProto PDS using [Axum](https://github.com/tokio-rs/axum) and [Azure app services](https://learn.microsoft.com/en-us/azure/app-service/overview).

 ## Quick Start
 ```